SimVascular/svFSIplus/Code/Source/README.md

     std::vector<ProjectionParameters*> projection_parameters;
 ```

 Each section is represented as a class containing objects for each parameter defined for that section.
-Objects representing parameters are named the same as the name used in the XML file except with a lower case first character.
+Objects representing parameters
+are named the same as the name used in the XML file except with a lower case first character.
+Each parameter is defined with a type
+(bool, double, int, etc.) using the `Parameter` template class.
+For example

 ```
 class MeshParameters : public ParameterLists
 {